albiberto/usb-detector/README.md

       });
    }
 ```
-4. now you can row the two projects in any order and try it by yourself.
+4. Now we can run the app in any order.
+Try it by yourself!!.

 ![alt tag](https://github.com/aviezzi/usb-detector/blob/documentation/img/client-only.gif)